johnno1962/Diamond/README.md

 # CocoaScript - Swift scripting made easy

-Stop Press:

-This Project has now moved [here](https://github.com/RubyNative/CocoaScript) to be with the RubyNative project for which it was intended.

 When you're as bad a typist as I am, one of the frustrations of using dynamically typed scripting languages is when a run time error occurs that could have been picked up by a compiler.
 Type inference has also reduced the burden coding in a type-safe